-This federal holiday is always on a Monday, with observance varying from state to state.
-This may be your first opportunity to have a 3-day vacation weekend.
+This federal holiday is always on a Monday, with observance varying from state to state in America.
+This may be your first opportunity to have a 3-day vacation weekend if you have the day off and didn’t take advance of the New Year.
 While on holiday consider watching the acclaimed movie Selma which portrays the epic civil rights march of 1965.
+A trip to the Martin Luther King Jr National Historic Site in Georgia is another worthy vacation idea.

 Legally referred to as Washington’s Birthday, this government sanctioned holiday morphed into a day to celebrate all your favorite presidents of the United States of America.
-To commemorate George Washington crossing the Delaware take a vacation to the state of New Jersey or visit Gettysburg, Pennsylvania to learn about Abraham Lincoln’s legacy.
-Consider a vacation in Washington, D.C. to appreciate the entire breadth of American history without the crowds and oppressive heat of summer.
+To see for yourself where George Washington crossed the Delaware, travel to Philadelphia and cross over from Bucks County PA into the state of New Jersey.
+There is also a holiday to celebrate Abraham Lincoln’s historic legacy, though few get a holiday for his birthday on February 12th.
+Consider planning a vacation to Washington, D.C. to appreciate the entire breadth of American history without the crowds and oppressive heat of summer.
 How about 100 free (and almost free) things to in our nation’s capital.

-Hopefully you had a holiday during the Easter period or took some vacation days to fill in the holiday gap since February.
-Memorial Day is traditionally the start the summer holiday season.
-Are you going to depart on vacation on the Saturday leading up to it or try to beat the crowds by hitting the road on Friday?
-Either way, do get outside to spend time with family and friends while taking the time to reflect on the meaning of this national holiday.
+With more than a 2 month gap in most holiday calendars since February, Memorial Day is very much welcomed as the start of the summer holiday season in the USA.
+Hopefully you also took off a few vacation days in March for St. Patrick’s Day or during the Easter weekend or embarked on a big April vacation.
+Are you going to depart on vacation on the Saturday leading up to it or try to beat the crowds by hitting the road on Friday or even Thursday?
+Either way, do get outside to spend time with family and friends while taking the time to reflect on the meaning of this important national holiday.

-Of course everybody knows American Independence Day is on the 4th.
-This year the official holiday moves to the Friday before, giving you another 3-day weekend vacation.
-The first week of July is a great time to extend your holiday to a full week of vacation, especially if you have kids that are already off from school.
-Will you head to the beach, watch fireworks, BBQ in the park, or head off on a spectacular summer vacation to celebrate?
-Here is one July 4th recipe and entertaining guide by Epicurious to paint your party red, white, and blue.
+Of course everybody knows American Independence Day is on the 4th so I don’t need to remind you.
+This year the official holiday is on a Monday giving you another 3-day weekend for a vacation filled with patriotic celebration.
+The first week of July is a great time to extend your holiday to a full week of vacation especially if you have school-age children.
+Will you make a beeline to the nearest beach, watch fireworks in the city, attend a family gathering in the park, or head off on a spectacular summer vacation to celebrate?
+Hosting a BBQ in your own backyard?
+Try these July 4th recipe and entertaining tips by Epicurious to paint your party red, white, and blue.

 Columbus Day seems to be a forgotten and even controversial holiday.
-While I understand the reasoning, it is a bit sad because we all grew up learning about the European explorers and how America was discovered in 1492 (maybe earlier by the Vikings, but who’s counting? 😉 Unless you are a U.S. federal or state government employee, you may have to work on this day.
-Where will you take your family on a voyage of discovery?
+While I understand the reasoning, it is a bit sad because we all grew up learning about the European explorers and how America was discovered in 1492 (maybe earlier by the Vikings, but who’s counting? 😉 Unless you are a U.S. federal or state government employee, you probably have to work on this day.
+Where will you take your family on a “voyage of discovery”?

-If you don’t have a day off, consider taking a vacation for Halloween instead this year.
-October 31st is on a Saturday in 2015, but if you take Halloween seriously you will need the Friday before to create a costume for you or your kids (or maybe a Halloween costume for your Pet as RealSimple suggests in good fun).
+If you don’t have a day off, consider taking a spooky vacation for Halloween instead this year.
+October 31st is on a Monday in 2016, but if you take Halloween seriously you might need to take Tuesday, November 1st as a vacation day as well to recover from the fun 😉

-My favorite holiday of the year is Thanksgiving, probably because it brings back delicious food memories, football, and getting together with family without all the shopping that accompanies the Christmas period.
-We all know this day is a Thursday and even if you don’t get Friday off as a paid company holiday, many of us will take it anyway to recover from all that eating!
-To your travel bucket list add seeing the magical Macy’s Thanksgiving Day Parade in NYC in person.
-As an alternative to the traditional Thanksgiving, consider taking a vacation to Europe due to bargain prices, fewer crowds, and decent weather.
+My favorite holiday of the year is Thanksgiving, probably because it brings back the strongest food memories while getting together with family without the commercialism that accompanies the Christmas season We all know this day is a Thursday and even if you don’t get Friday off as a paid company holiday as well, many of us will take it anyway to recover from all that eating (and bargain shopping on Black Friday if you must).
+For those of you who are not into tradition, my top travel idea is to spend Thanksgiving on vacation in Europe to enjoy bargain prices, fewer crowds, and decent weather.

 The only difference between a company holiday and a vacation day is that one is fixed on the calendar while the other can be taken when you like (within reason).
 If you also are granted floating holidays, you might as well add those to your vacation pile.
 They are both days where you get paid to stay home or head off on vacation.
 So for example if your company gives you 10 holidays a year in addition to your earned 3 weeks of paid time off (PTO), you actually have a total of 5 weeks (25 days) of vacation this year.